 Another study of a group of 500 males investigated for infertility in Kano, Northern Nigeria, reported 40.8% prevalence of male factor infertility.
-The organisms isolated were Staphylococcus aureus, Escherichia coli, Candida species, the mixed growth of S. aureus and E. coli and Streptococcus species.
+The organisms isolated were Staphylococcus aureus, Escherichia coli, Candida species, the mixed growth of S. aureus E. coli and Streptococcus species.
 Seminal fluid infection contributed in no small measure to reduced sperm density, asthenospermia, and teratospermia.
 S. aureus that contributed the most to seminal fluid infection has always been dismissed by most practitioners as mere contamination, hence of no significance.
 It was concluded in that report that in the management of male factor infertility, this micro-organism should be treated and no longer ignored.
-The study also observed that the rate (percent) of infection increased from normospermic 14.8%, oligospermic 35.2%, severe oligospermic 44.1%, to azoospermic 74.7%.
-These infections of seminal fluid often lead to a decrease in the number of spermatozoa and the suppression of their fertility capacity.
-Microbial infection of the seminal fluid was observed to be the major cause of male infertility.
+The study also observed that the rate (percent) of infection increased from normospermic 14.8%, oligospermic 35.2%, severeoligospermic 44.1%, to azoospermic 74.7%.
+These infections of seminal fluid often lead to a decrease in the number of spermatozoa and the suppression of their fertility.
 The negative influence of pathogenic micro-organisms on sperm cells' reproductive potential has been observed.
-Evidence that Chlamydia trachomatis, Ureaplasma urealyticum affect fertility and that Mycoplasma hominis cause tail abnormalities of spermatozoa abound.
-The five factors that contribute to overall sperm quality such as sperm motility, speed, density, morphology (shape and size) and liquefaction are all affected by STIs (Onyeka et. al., 2012).
+Evidence that Chlamydia trachomatis, Ureaplasmaurealyticum affect fertility and that Mycoplasma hominiscause tail abnormalities of spermatozoa abound.
+The five factors that contribute to overall sperm quality such as sperm motility, speed, density, morphology (shape and size) and liquefaction are all affected by STIs (Onyeka et al., 2012).